 Now, it is still the case that large, dense blocks of text can be harder to read on screen, but that doesn’t mean you need to produce shorter items of content.

 Just use more paragraph breaks than you might if you were writing for print – treating each sentence as its own paragraph wouldn’t be considered excessive these days.
 And use headings to break up the text, making it easier for readers to navigate.

 Our in-house SEO expert, David Fowler, also makes a good point about how long-form content is taken in:

 “People don’t necessarily read long-form content from beginning to end,” he said.

 “They’ll find it through a search for something quite specific, visit the page, and then use CTRL+F to find the answer to their question in the text.”

-This highlights another good reason to produce long-form content: it naturally and ethically provides opportunities to use keywords and phrases, and especially so-called ‘longtail’ search terms.
+David’s point about CTRL+F also highlights another good reason to produce long-form content: it naturally and ethically provides opportunities to use keywords and phrases, and especially so-called ‘longtail’ search terms.